caas-team/sparrow/README.md

 - `sparrow_latency_duration_seconds`
   - Type: Gauge
   - Description: Latency with status information of targets.
-This metric is DEPRECATED
+This metric is DEPRECATED.
+Use `sparrow_latency_seconds`.
   - Labelled with `target` and `status`

 - `sparrow_latency_seconds`